egrinfeld/salesforce_aws_integration/README.md

-For instruction open Salesforce and AWS guidelines.pdf file
+For instructions open Salesforce and AWS guidelines.pdf file